 Here are some other ways caregivers can work through their feelings of anticipatory grief:

 Take time to examine unresolved issues between you and your loved one.
-Imagine life without him or her.
 “Say what needs to be said,” Corso advises.
 And if your family member is still well enough, settle legal and financial matters and discuss end-of-life wishes.

 Learn about your family member’s condition—know the symptoms, the side effects from any treatments, and the prognosis.
 It may help you to feel in control if you understand what is coming down the pike.